There are fewer benefits for mothers now but, thankfully, quite a lot of freebies and extras you can still get.

 Flexible Working – all employees have the right to request flexible working.
 You must have worked for your employer for at least 26 weeks, before the request, and it is at their discretion.

-Free swims for pregnant women – if you live in Bristol, you can benefit from free swims at six different leisure centres in the area.
+If you live in Bristol, you can benefit from free swims at six different leisure centres in the area.
 You’ll need to fill out an application form and take it to your nearest Everyone Active centre with proof of residency and your National Health Service Card to prove your eligibility.

 If you live in London take a look at London Mums, the free peer support group for mums.
 There are pages and pages of events and activities, with loads of them running for free.
 It also covers Kent and Essex, so take a look to see what you can find.
 Register now to get your free London mums goody bag.